diptamay/auction-lib/README.md

-# Online auction bid library using Scala/Akka #
+# A reactive online auction bid library using Scala/Akka #

 A backend library for auction house for their online auction system so it supports the following operations (assuming that we have a in memory key-value store lib and a unique id generator available)